~ THE FOOT ~

 1907 ~ FIERCE FIRE AT WALLOON LAKE

 "1907 marked disaster for the village.
-Fire swept through the main street and wiped-out the Grund store, the railroad station, Ransom’s store (on which the insurance had lapsed but the day before), Shepard’s Delicatessen, and the post office.
-Mr. Ransom bought the Koneta from Mr. Hass and moved it to its present site.
+Fire swept through the main street and wiped-out the Grund store, the railroad station, Ransom’s store (on which the insurance had lapsed only the day before), Shepard’s Delicatessen, and the post office.
+Mr. Ransom then bought the Koneta from Mr. Hass and moved it to its present site.
 The Renwick store." ~ Mildred Burns, longtime Walloon Lake resident

 The Citizen